Celia Gould: Career

 She previously served in the Idaho House of Representatives from district 22A from 1986 to 2002.

 She served on the Agricultural Affairs, Education, and Revenue and Taxation committees, in addition to serving as the Chairman of the Judiciary, Rules and Administration Committee.

+In 2007, Gould became the first woman appointed to the Idaho State Department of Agriculture (ISDA) by then-governor Butch Otter.
+After 16 years in the position, she was replaced by Chanel Tewalt.

 Personal life

 Her husband is former Speaker of the House Bruce Newcomb.
 She has five children and ten grandchildren.